innaruby/github-bung/README.md

-i Have an Excel file . i Need to apply python code for the whole process.
-In the Excel file , i want to Hide some columns , i want to apply Formula in some columns starting from a particular row and ending at a particular row .

-The exact process is like this , open all the Excel files in the current given Directory one after the other except the file starting with Kostenstelle because that file is used for v-lookup Purpose only.
-In the Excel file which is opened,

-first identify whether the sheet Name is written in green or yellow . it can be any green or any type of yellow. please use the following code for this purpose

-import openpyxl
-from tkinter import filedialog, Tk

-# Common Excel tab colors and their friendly names
+    the following code after execution i found  a problem .
+That problem can be explained through an example .
+In the excel file in the sheet which has yellow colour tab , it has the keyword Veränderung in row 3 but from both the columns V and W .
+From row 4 onwards there are no more merged cells in V and W. After processing with this python file , i found that the data in the column index V and W only shifted towards right when adding the two new columns it should not happend.
+The structure of the cells also should be taken along when shifting , now that merged cell is lost where the Veränderung keyword is present and that merged cell now belong to the newly added two columns which should not happend.
+Please modify the code                                                                                                                                                                                                                                                             import os import re from datetime import datetime import openpyxl from openpyxl.styles import Font, Alignment from openpyxl.utils import get_column_letter from tkinter import Tk, filedialog

 COLOR_MAP = {
-    '#FFFFFF': 'White',
-    '#FF0000': 'Red',
-    '#00B050': 'Green',
-    '#92D050': 'Light Green',
+    '#FFFFFF': 'White', '#FF0000': 'Red', '#00B050': 'Green', '#92D050': 'Light Green',
-    '#0070C0': 'Blue',
-    '#00B0F0': 'Light Blue',
+    '#0070C0': 'Blue', '#00B0F0': 'Light Blue', '#FFFF00': 'Yellow', '#FFC000': 'Orange',
-    '#FFFF00': 'Yellow',
-    '#FFC000': 'Orange',
-    '#7030A0': 'Purple',
-    '#D9D9D9': 'Gray',
-    '#000000': 'Black',
-    '#ED7D31': 'Dark Orange',
+    '#7030A0': 'Purple', '#D9D9D9': 'Gray', '#000000': 'Black', '#ED7D31': 'Dark Orange',
-    '#A9D08E': 'Pale Green',
-    '#F4B084': 'Peach',
-    '#FFD966': 'Pale Yellow'
+    '#A9D08E': 'Pale Green', '#F4B084': 'Peach', '#FFD966': 'Pale Yellow'
 }

 def rgb_to_hex_name(rgb):
-    """Convert openpyxl RGB color to HEX and friendly name.""" if rgb is None:
+    if rgb is None:
         return "No Color"
     if rgb.type == "rgb":
-        hex_color = f"#{rgb.rgb[2:]}"  # Skip "FF" alpha part
+        hex_color = f"#{rgb.rgb[2:]}"
-        color_name = COLOR_MAP.get(hex_color.upper(), "Custom Color")
+        return COLOR_MAP.get(hex_color.upper(), "Custom Color")
-        return f"{hex_color} ({color_name})"
     elif rgb.type == "theme":
         return f"Theme Color {rgb.theme} (Tint {rgb.tint})"
     return "Unknown Format"